BEDecNet/www.bedec.net/README.md

 # www.bedec.net
-The main site for cluster management
+The main site for users to manage their nodes, servers, and subscriptions.